-- Falling inflation was key macro trend in Q4, spurring confidence in base rate cuts. - Exposure to information technology and consumer discretionary contributed the most to relative performance; materials was only sector exposure to weigh. - MercadoLibre delivered gains for second quarter in succession.
+- Falling inflation was a key macro trend in Q4, spurring confidence in base rate cuts. - Overweight in industrials and zero exposure to the energy sector contributed the most to relative performance; overweight in health care and underweight in technology weighed. - Heightened expectations for interest rate cuts boost holdings in housing sector.

-The Liontrust Balanced Fund returned 7.3% over the quarter, outperforming its average peer in the IA Mixed Investment 40-85% Sector, which returned 5.8%.
+The Liontrust Global Alpha Fund returned 6.8% over the quarter, outperforming its benchmark, the MSCI ACWI Index, which returned 6.3%, and the average peer in the IA Flexible Investment Sector, which returned 5.3%.

 The key macro trend in Q4 was falling headline and core inflation around the world, which led to investors becoming more confident that leading central banks would cut interest rates significantly in 2024.
-US treasury yields fell from above 5% to less than 4% and this drove inflows to equities, providing stronger support for rate-sensitive stocks such as consumer discretionary, small and mid-cap and higher beta stocks.
+US treasury yields fell from above 5% to less than 4% and this drove inflows to equities, providing stronger support for rate-sensitive stocks such as consumer discretionary, small and mid cap and higher beta stocks.

 The quarter had begun, however, with ongoing concerns that interest rates would remain higher for longer to tackle stubborn inflation.
 The S&P 500 officially corrected in October, breaching a level more than 10% below its high earlier in the year.
 Conflict in the Middle East also weighed on sentiment.
 Uncertainty over the future trajectory of interest rates was exacerbated by Q3 US GDP data showing surprisingly strong annualised growth of 4.9%.
-Yields on global government bonds rose amid a sell off, including a 16-year high for US treasuries as questions were also raised over the US's credit quality and the extent of its debt issuance.
+Yields on global government bonds rose amid a sell off, including a 16-year high for US treasury yields as questions were also raised over the US' credit quality and the extent of its debt issuance.
 But by November, the overall picture had changed to one of ebbing inflation and the tone of markets switched to risk-on into the end of the year.